-32.10 Terms and Conditions: means these terms and conditions of energy supply.
+31.10 Terms and Conditions: means these terms and conditions of energy supply.

-32.11 Vulnerable consumer: means because of your age, health or disability, the disconnection of energy presents a threat to your health and safety, or, you have genuine difficulty paying your energy invoice because of severe financial insecurity whether it is temporary or permanent.
+31.11 Vulnerable consumer: means because of your age, health or disability, the disconnection of energy presents a threat to your health and safety, or, you have genuine difficulty paying your invoice because of severe financial insecurity whether it is temporary or permanent.

-32.12 We, us, and our: means OEL, and any subsidiary company, and their officers, employees, contractors, agents and assignees.
+31.12 We, us, and our: means Paua to the People, and any subsidiary company, and their officers, employees, contractors, agents and assignees.

-32.13 You and your: means you, our subscriber.
+32.13 You and your: means you, our customer.